 The other soldiers cheered again in agreement.

-“Mendin,” Inagrin said.
-“Those damn Terrans have a plan.
-That Metamorph can fly now.”
+“Mendin,” Inagrin said, once again looking through her scope, “those damn Terrans have a plan.
+That Metamorph can fly now.
+I had wondered where it was hiding.”

 The cheering stopped, only the roar of wind through the pillars could be heard.